 CU-Backed Lobby Advances To Gut New Consumer Bureau

-WASHINGTON – Republican lawmakers increased their efforts this morning to water-down the fledgling Consumer Financial Protection Bureau as they seek to block an expected Obama administration nomination of consumer advocate Elizabeth Warren to head the newly created agency.
+WASHINGTON-Republican lawmakers increased their efforts last week to water-down the fledgling Consumer Financial Protection Bureau as they seek to block an expected Obama administration nomination of consumer advocate Elizabeth Warren to head the newly created agency.

 On a party-line vote, the GOP majority on the House Financial Services Committee voted three bills that replace the single director for the new agency with a five-person board, give NCUA and existing bank regulators veto power over the new agency, and vastly restrict the new agency's rule-making authority.